vivekgajera109/vivekgajera109/README.md

-<h2 align="left">My name is Vivek GAjera, and I work as a Flutter developer. 🚀 Currently, I'm pursuing a degree in Software Engineering 📚, and I have a strong passion for Dart/Flutter. 💙 Right now, I'm actively involved in creating software and applications using Flutter.
+<h2 align="left">My name is Vivek Gajera, and I work as a Flutter developer. 🚀 Currently, I'm pursuing a degree in Software Engineering 📚, and I have a strong passion for Dart/Flutter. 💙 Right now, I'm actively involved in creating software and applications using Flutter.
 If you're interested, you can check out my portfolio on Instagram! 📱👀</h2>

 ###